iklick/iklick.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-My name is Isaac Klickstein, a recent doctoral graduate in mechanical engineering from the University of New Mexico.
+I am a recent doctoral graduate in mechanical engineering from the University of New Mexico.
 You can download my dissertation at the UNM [digital repository](https://digitalrepository.unm.edu/me_etds/181/).

-This site collects my research projects from my time as a graduate student and my current projects of personal interest.
+This site collects research projects from my time as a graduate student and my current projects of personal interest.

 I am always looking for collaborators if anything you see here excites you!

 ## Topics

-The following topics make up the vast majority of my time as a graduate school.
+The following topics make up the vast majority of my time as a graduate student.

 ### Optimal Control